 Frequently Asked Questions

 Yes, we are open on a limited basis.
 Please check our Hours of Operation page for the schedule and then refer to Latest Updates for any adjustments to the schedule.
 Our limited opening in 2021 means some historic buildings are not open.
-For the buildings that are open, you need to make a reservation for a guided tour.
+Check at the Visitors' Center for information about available tours and other ways to enjoy the historic sites.

 If you visited Nauvoo in the past and were accustomed to entering individual sites on your own schedule, you were still greeted by missionaries who provided a tour.
-The difference this year is that tours need to be scheduled so we can maintain distancing and COVID safety protocols.
+The difference this year is that tours need to maintain distancing and COVID safety protocols.
 The experience will be very much the same but less crowded!

-If tour availability does not fit your schedule, we encourage you to try the Virtual Tours.
+If your schedule is tight, we encourage you to try the Virtual Tours.

 Some of the rooms in our tours are relatively small and cannot accommodate large groups.
 If you have more than 12 people, we ask that you divide your group into smaller ones and take separate tours.
-This also makes it more likely that you will be able to join a tour if some spots are already taken.
-If you have extenuating circumstances, please discuss it with the missionaries when you check in at the Visitors’ Center.
+If you have extenuating circumstances, please discuss it with the missionaries at the Visitors’ Center.

-There is plenty to do instead of or between your reserved experiences!
+There are also many activities in Nauvoo that do not involve a scheduled tour.
 Be sure to obtain a brochure map at the Visitors’ Center to be able to find each location.
 You can also access the map digitally in the Visitors’ Center.
 Look for the interactive tables.
 Or download the map from this website.

-Here is a brief list of some of the activities you can do without a reservation (numbers correspond to the map key):
+Here is a brief list of some of the activities you can do without a reservation:

-- Catch a short outdoor performance by the Nauvoo Brass Band
+- In summer months, catch a short outdoor performance by the Nauvoo Brass Band

-- Visit the Carthage Jail Visitors’ Center to watch a film (tours of the actual jail must be scheduled in advance)
+- Visit the Carthage Jail Visitors’ Center to watch a film.

 - View the inside of most historic buildings by scanning the QR code out front (or visit the 360° Walk-throughs page on this website)